hecaxmmx/MARCGedit/README.md

 #### TAGS FILES (Deprecated)
 Tags plugin no more works in Gedit.
-The tags needs to be compresed in **".tags.gz"** format Once compresed, you can copy the gz files to one of this two directories:
+The tags needs to be compresed in **".tags.gz"** format.
+Once compresed, you can copy the gz files to one of this two directories:

 ```
 /usr/share/gedit/plugins/taglist
 or